 Camera handling was a little slower than most Leica copies.
 Winding the camera required two actions: the film was forwarded with the wind knob, then the shutter was cocked separately by turning the shutter speed knob.
 Similarly, focussing and framing the shot were done separately with the periscope and viewfinder, respectively, which required a change in position of the camera, as one would look down through the periscope, whereas the viewfinder was of course horizontal.

 Last variant of the Corfield Periflex I with chrome top and bottom plates.
-It has the matching Lumar-X lens mounted, which had the same optical formula but a redesigned lens barrel compared to the Lumar lens on the earlier black Periflex models.
+It has the matching Lumar-X lens mounted, which had a redesigned lens barrel compared to the Lumar lens on the earlier black Periflex models.

 Top view of the chrome coloured version of the first Periflex.